Annual History Lecture – General Information

 Is the Annual History Lecture always held in History Week?

-The Annual History Lecture is usually held in History Week, however in 2020 & 2021, due to Health Orders necessitated by the pandemic, it was recorded and published at a later date than History Week.
+The Annual History Lecture is usually held in-person during History Week, with plans to do so again in 2023, as it was in 2022.
+In 2020 & 2021, due to Health Orders necessitated by the pandemic, it was recorded and published at a later date than History Week.
 All recordings can be found on our YouTube channel.

 Is it possible to attend the Annual History Lecture?

 The Annual History Lecture is usually held in front of a live audience and is open to History Council members and the general public alike.
-Tickets are advertised via our newsletter and social media platforms, and it is a great night for networking and meeting up with friends & colleagues.
+Tickets are advertised via our newsletter and social media platforms, and registrations take place via this website.
+It is a great night for networking and meeting up with friends & colleagues.
 It is also one of the premium events of the History Council of NSW.

 Contact Us